-The Provost has allowed an exception to the rules governing the new general education requirements for certain groups of students pursuing performance degrees in music.
-Students pursuing the Bachelor of Music in Jazz Studies or the Bachelor of Music in Performance (in all tracks except organ) may satisfy their social issues and first writing requirement separately by taking WRIT 130 (instead of WRIT 140) in the spring of their freshman year.
+The provost has allowed an exception to the rules governing the new general education requirements for certain groups of students pursuing performance degrees in music.
+Students pursuing the Bachelor of Music in Jazz Studies or the Bachelor of Music in Performance (in all tracks except organ) may satisfy their social issues and first writing requirement separately by taking WRIT 130 (instead of WRIT 150) in the spring of their freshman year.
 In addition those pursuing the Bachelor of Music in Performance (vocal arts) may satisfy Category I of the new program with MUHL 331 and MUHL 332.

-In all other respects, students in the Thornton School of Music must satisfy the general education requirements as described on pages 59 and 237.
+In all other respects, students in the Thornton School of Music must satisfy the general education requirements as described on The USC Core page and the General Education Program page.